Lars-Water/customhys/README-MultiProcessingApproach.md

       "This call is intercepted by the `RPCProxy`, which decides to execute locally or remotely."
     ]
   },
+  "operational_context": {
+    "entry_points": {
+      "primary_script": "The main application logic is typically launched via shell scripts like `main_das_2.sh` or directly via `main.py`.", "instantiation_flow": "The entry script instantiates a `HeuristicSimulationCoordinator` subclass (e.g., `HeuristicSimulationCoordinatorASML`).
+This coordinator object then creates the `HyperHeuristicBase`, which in turn creates the `LocalParallelizationManager` and spawns the child processes.
+The coordinator instance is the 'root_object' for all RPC calls."
+    },
+    "key_data_structures": [
+      {
+        "name": "hypers",
+        "location": "HyperHeuristicBase",
+        "description": "A dictionary where keys are `search_operator_space_name` strings and values are dictionaries holding the state for each worker.
+This includes the shadow copy of the child's `Hyperheuristic` object (`['hh']`), its enabled status, progress bars, etc. It is the central state tracker for the parent process."
+      },
+      {
+        "name": "pending_updates",
+        "location": "HyperHeuristicBase",
+        "description": "A dictionary used for parent-to-child communication via the 'pull' mechanism.
+The parent places commands here (e.g., an updated number of agents), keyed by `search_operator_space_name`.
+The child process periodically calls `get_pending_updates` to retrieve its commands."
+      }
+    ],
+    "debugging_tips": {
+      "logging": "The system uses a custom logger (`src_main/tools/logger.py`).
+The main process logs to `data/logs/coordinator/`.
+Each child process, identified by its `proc_id` (e.g., 'PARA-0'), creates its own separate log file, allowing for isolated debugging of parallel execution."
+    }
+  },
   "potential_issues_and_todos": [
     {
       "id": "TODO-001",